-- 3.63 The role of the shareholding Ministers is prescribed in the State-Owned Enterprises Act 1986.
-Their functions include: - (a) appointing directors; and - (b) determining the amount of dividend payable; - (c) monitoring performance; and - (d)(b) agreeing to, and presenting to the House, the state-owned enterprise's statement of corporate intent and annual report. - 3.64 Most state-owned enterprises are subject to ministerial direction as to certain aspects of the content of the company's statement of corporate intent and the amount of dividend payable, in accordance with section 13 of the State-Owned Enterprises Act 1986.
-The Treasury provides the government with advice to enable the shareholding Ministers to hold boards of state owned enterprises and other Crown companies accountable for their performance.
+- 3.62 State-owned enterprises are 100 percent owned by the Crown.
+All state-owned enterprises are required by the State-Owned Enterprises Act 1986 to operate as successful businesses. - 3.63 The role of the shareholding Ministers is prescribed in the State-Owned Enterprises Act 1986.
+Their functions include: - (a) appointing directors; and - (b) presenting to the House the state-owned enterprise's statement of corporate intent and annual report. - 3.64 Most state-owned enterprises are subject to ministerial direction as to certain aspects of the content of the company's statement of corporate intent and the amount of dividend payable, in accordance with section 13 of the State-Owned Enterprises Act 1986.